-I am the author of Remaking Appalachia: Ecosocialism, Ecofeminism, and Law available with WVU Press.
-Read the excerpted Introduction.
+I am the author of Remaking Appalachia: Ecosocialism, Ecofeminism, and Law.
+This book was a Weatherford Award Finalist.
 Read the book launch transcript published with UCLA Law Review Discourse.

 “Remaking Appalachia offers a thorough critical account of Appalachia through a law and political economy lens, and makes a persuasive case for what the region needs today: a hopeful vision for a new future rooted in transformative, bottom-up change.” -Ann M. Eisenberg, Associate Professor, University of South Carolina